 Old apps could run abnormally and make your iPad Pro slow if new iOS doesn’t support them well.
 If you think the old apps are useful, just update them to the latest version.
 If you don’t think so, just delete them.
 (Don’t worry, you can download and reinstall them anytime for free if you need them – App store will keep them in your purchase list)

 There’s no doubt that most iPad Pro users will use this new generation big-screen Pad to watch videos and play games.
 With so many media files and apps downloading, even the 64GB/128GB storage of iPad Pro would be run out someday in the future.
 Of course, at the same time, the junk files, caches and cookies will be created, which may seriously slow down your device.
 So keeping your device clean and delete these junk files from your iPad seems necessary.
 Then how to clean your iPad Pro?
 Below, we offer some methods.

-Apps, photos, videos and songs are always the top items that take up your iPad storage if you have checked you iPad storage usages by clicking into Settings > General > Storage & iCloud Storage > Manage Storage (Storage).
-So cleaning this kind of items could be useful for freeing up and speeding up your iPad Pro.
-However, before deleting, you'd better backup these media files by transferring them to another place in case of important files loss. iTunes and iCloud could be nice backup tools.
+Apps, photos, videos and songs are always the top items that take up your iPad storage if you have checked your iPad storage usages by clicking into Settings > General > Storage & iCloud Storage > Manage Storage (Storage).
+So cleaning this kind of item could be useful for freeing up and speeding up your iPad Pro.
+However, before deleting, you’d better back up these media files by transferring them to another place in case of important file loss. iTunes and iCloud could be nice backup tools.
 In addition, you can also use our AnyTrans to easily transfer songs, photos, videos and other 15+ types of files from iPad to another place before deleting the large files on your iPad Pro.